DenfeldRobotics4009/2015_Lopez_Jr/README.md

 # 2015 Lopez Jr
-The Python code for Lopez Jr, team 4009's Recycle Rush bot, now totes official and tested in the heat of competition.
+The Python code for Lopez Jr, team 4009's Recycle Rush bot, now award-winning, totes official and tested in the heat of two competitions.
-The masses know him as Lambda Larry, our way of respecting one of the largest contributors to our team.
+The masses know our bot as Lambda Larry, our way of respecting one of the largest contributors to our team.
 The name Lopez Jr. has originated from the eleventh season of the popular webseries Red v.
 Blue, since it's a robot & we already have a Lopez - Media